tawasta/sale-reporting/sale_report_informations_section_width_fix/README.rst

   a single module.
 Simply targeting #informations would break the layout of the section at least PO and Invoice prints, which is why this module currently applies the style change to the Sale Order print only.
+* Flexbox wrapping does not work with current wkhtmltopdf, which is the reason this workaround is used instead of a simple display: flex.

 Credits
 =======